larmbuster/stig_xccdf2markdown/docs/PROJECT_OVERVIEW.md

 - Better automation support than Chrome
 - More stable in headless mode
 - Consistent across platforms
-- ESR version for containers
+- Direct from Mozilla for containers (not repository-dependent)

 ### Why XSLT?
 - Native XML transformation